vmware-archive/clarity/BUILD.md

 ##### `npm run build:ci`

-The `test:travis` script is used by Travis-CI to run all of the checks, such as format, lint, and unit tests.
+The `build:ci` script is used by Travis-CI to run all of the checks, such as format, lint, and unit tests.
 If the code doesn't pass both the format and lint checkers, then the build fails before running the unit tests.

 ##### `npm run format` and `npm run format:fix`